Pioneer Cemeteries and Their Stories,

 Begun in the 1830s, the Prewett Cemetery is still serving the residents of Pipe Creek Township.
 While the older stones are on a shaded hill, the newer markers are aligned down the hill and through the small meadow that runs along CR 700N as seen in the above photo.

-The Prewett/Prewitt Cemetery was begun for the farming families who first entered this western section of Madison County in the mid 1830s.
 Indeed, the earliest legible gravestone is that of Elizabeth Flint who at fifty-one years of age died in 1835.
-Of course, as in any pioneer cemetery there are graves without markers.
+Of course, as in any pioneer cemeteries, there are graves without markers.
 Logically, any number of those could be interments before that year.
 The next oldest stone, however, is that for five year old Deborah Mills who followed in 1836.
 Many of the earliest stones, in fact, are those for children.
 In the first half of the 19th century, the death rate for those not yet in their adolescence could run as high as one in three.
 The records of the Prewett bare witness to that high percentage among the young.
 The Mills family lost three more children before 1853, and the Montgomery family lost a total of six before 1854.
 The family of William Montgomery, c.
 1781-1844, is listed as one of the first to settle in the township before 1840.
 William is buried here along with his wife who died in 1849.

 At left is the stone for Elizabeth "wife of Joseph Flint, died Feb.
 11, 1835 aged 51 yrs. & 10 ms." Another stone for the Flint family, with very legible and attractive script, is that for Charity, left middle; she died "Oct.
 2, 1842, aged 32 yrs. & 21 ds."
 Representing the many children buried here is Mahala whose stone reads, "Daughter of Stephen & Mary Cox.
 Died Aug.
 18, 1853 Aged 3yrs.
 5 mo. & 25 D." William Montgomery's stone is at far right.
 He died "Feb.
 25, 1844, in the 63 years of his life."
 That last phrasing is unique for the grave markers in Madison County.

 Although encroached upon by mulberry bushes, the beautiful markers for William and Sarah Prewett can still be appreciated.
 William, who died November 14, 1863, was sixty-eight years old, making his birth year around 1797.
 His wife Sarah died October 1, 1861, at sixty-five years, making her birth year about 1796.
-Their gravestones are Victorian in style: curving lines, arched tops, medallions for the data, and symbols--the flowers, representing love, for Sarah and the Bible for William's faith.
+Their gravestones are Victorian in style: curving lines, arched tops, medallions for the data, and symbols--the flowers, representing love for Sarah and the Bible for William's faith.
 The markers are also large indicating that the Prewetts were wealthy and successful.
 Even the faint remnants of a customary verse can be detected above the dark gray bases.

 Judging by the pink silk flowers at the foot of William's stone, someone has been doing his/her genealogy.